Mahima-coding/Rock-Paper-Scissors/README.md

 5. The result of the round will be displayed on the screen.
 # Features
-**-> **Play the classic game of Stone Paper Scissors against the computer.
+1. Play the classic game of Stone Paper Scissors against the computer.

-Simple and intuitive user interface.
+2. Simple and intuitive user interface.

-Random computer move generation for unpredictable gameplay.
+3. Random computer move generation for unpredictable gameplay.